 With PHP you are not limited to output HTML.
-You can output images, PDF files, and even Flash movies.
+You can output images or PDF files.
 You can also output any text, such as XHTML and XML.

 - PHP runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)

 - PHP is compatible with almost all servers used today (Apache, IIS, etc.)

 - PHP supports a wide range of databases

 - PHP is free.
 Download it from the official PHP resource: www.php.net

 - PHP is easy to learn and runs efficiently on the server side

 - PHP 7 is much faster than the previous popular stable release (PHP 5.6)

 - PHP 7 has improved Error Handling